RafaelVidaurre/yakuza/Readme.md

 arguments:
 - `response`: For now this is undefined, this may in the future return statistics of the job or other useful data

-`job:finish`: When the job finished, wether by fail or success
+`job:finish`: When the job finished, whether by fail or success
 - `response`: Same as `job:success`

 `job:fail`: When the job failed
 arguments:
 - `response.task`: Instance of the task that failed
-- `response.error`: Error returned via `task.fail()`, (to get the stack use `response.error.stack`)
+- `response.error`: Error returned via `task.fail()`, (to get the error stack trace, use `response.error.stack`)
-- `response.requestLog`: Array of all requests and responses that lead to the failure
+- `response.requestLog`: Array of all requests and responses that led to the failure

 `task:<taskName>:success`: When a task finishes successfuly
 - `response.task`: Instance of the task that succeeded